-The Natural Streambed and Land Preservation Act, also known as the 310 Law, requires any individual or business proposing work in or near a perennial stream on private property to apply for a 310 permit through their local conservation district.
+The Natural Streambed and Land Preservation Act, also known as the 310 Law, requires any individual or business proposing work in or near a perennial stream to apply for a 310 permit through their local conservation district.

-If you are planning to work in or around a stream, this law pertains to you.
+If you are planning a project in or around a stream, this law pertains to you.

 To learn more, visit our Frequently Asked Questions page.